Camp Lejeune Relocation Information

 3) How many gates are there to Camp Lejeune?

-Camp Lejeune has 10 gates actively open for base access:
+Camp Lejeune has 11 gates actively open for base access.
+For up to date gate access visit Base Access

 - Main Gate (Holcomb Boulevard) – 24/7